showdownjs/showdown/README.md

 If you like our work and find our library useful, please donate ~~[through Pledgie](https://pledgie.com/campaigns/35166) or~~ directly [through paypal](https://www.paypal.me/tiviesantos)!!
 Your contribution will be greatly appreciated and help us continue to develop this awesome library.

+## License

+ShowdownJS v 2.0 is release under the MIT version.
+Previous versions are release under GPL 2.0

 ## Installation

 ### Download tarball